cqframework/mct-ig/input/pagecontent/technical-requirements.md

 1. Calculate a single hospital-level-process measure
 2. Have a User interface similar to Hospital Quality Reporting webpage
 3. MCT Host is agnostic
-4. It will connect to US core Compliant FHIR Server for mock reporting system
+4. It will connect to US Core Compliant FHIR Server for mock reporting system
 5. It will connect to server with DEQM receiver capabilities as a mock receiving system
-6. It will use smart on FHIR  or O Auth for authorization
+6. It will use smart on FHIR or OAuth for authentication and authorization
 7. The prototype will use synthetic data
 8. It will contain internal bundles of  knowledge repository (measure specification support)
 9. It will contain internal bundles terminology service
-10. TBD: use bulk FHIR
+10. TBD: Use bulk FHIR
 11. Hospitals with multiple locations operating under a single CCN will submit reports for all locations
 12. Hospitals user can select measures for reporting (see 1st assumption)
 13. TBD: connect to Compliant FHIR server that has aggregated patient data